 Thank you very much!
 Thank you very much!
-That's the nicest thing That anyone's ever done for me!
-I may sound double-dutch, But my delight is such I feel as if a losing war's Been won for me!
-And if I had a flag I'd hang me flag out-To add a sort of final victory touch!
-But since I left me flag at home I'll simply have to say Thank you very, very, very much!
+That's the nicest thing

+I may sound double-dutch, But my delight is such I feel as if a losing war's

+Been won for me!
+And if I had a flag I'd hang me flag out-

+To add a sort of final victory touch!
+But since I left me flag at home

+I'll simply have to say

+Thank you very, very, very much!

-At a gesture from Tom Jenkins, four Men emerge from Scrooge's office carrying a coffin which they dump heavily and unceremoniously next to the unseen Scrooge t sounds a bit bizarre, But things the way they are I feel as if another life's Begun for me!
+At a gesture from Tom Jenkins, four Men emerge from Scrooge's office carrying a coffin which they dump heavily and unceremoniously next to the unseen Scrooge t sounds a bit bizarre,

+All Thank you very much!

 Thank you very much!
-Thank you very much!
-That's the nicest thing That anyone's ever done for me!
+That's the nicest thing